rriquelme/dynamic_string_website/docs/Solution.md

 - For the repository, enable github actions to deploy the solution after a PR approve.

 - For the terraform state file, store it into S3 to avoid loosing it.

+- For the terraform files, add a suffix for the parameters created to avoid conflict.

 ---
 @Author: rriquelme